PhilipK2/Bamazon/README.md

 # Bamazon

-Node application creating an Amazon-like storefront with the MySQL.
+Node application creating an Amazon-like storefront with MySQL.

 The application has two viewing modes.